-College Academic Integrity Officers
+Faculty/School Academic Integrity Officers

 Academic misconduct is defined as committing any act whereby a person may attempt to obtain for himself/herself, or for another person, an unpermitted advantage.
 This applies whether candidates act alone or in conjunction with another/others.
 An action or actions shall be deemed to fall within this definition whether occurring during, or in relation to, a formal examination, a piece of coursework, or any other form of assessment undertaken in pursuit of an academic or professional qualification at Swansea University.

 It is academic misconduct to:

 - introduce into an examination room any unauthorised form of material such as a book, manuscript, data or loose papers, information obtained via an electronic device or any source of unauthorised information;

 - present an examination script as one’s own work when the script includes material produced by unauthorised means.

 - copy from, or communicate with, any other person in the examination room, except as authorised by an invigilator;

 - communicate electronically with any other person during an examination;

 - be in possession of any electronic device capable of communicating with other devices or other people during an examination;